 7. Qualifying paper submissions that have been postponed by petition are ignored in the calculation of the ranking.

-8. All data to be included in the initial rankings must be submitted to Joseph by the end of the first week of spring quarter.
+8. All data to be included in the initial rankings must be submitted to the Grad Office by the end of the first week of spring quarter.
 The rankings used to distribute the first round of TAships for the following year are done during spring quarter.
 Those who have not yet been awarded a TAship as of June 30 will have their ranking on the alternate list recalculated based on information available in the graduate office by the close of business on June 30.
 If June 30 falls on a weekend day, the deadline date is the next business day.
 Please note: Deadlines are absolute, not approximate.

 Addenda: a) Conference papers for which proof of acceptance is provided and which will be given prior to the end of spring quarter may be counted in the spring quarter rankings; b) Conference papers for which proof of acceptance is provided and which will be given prior to the beginning of fall quarter may be counted in the summer re-ranking (this provides for the inclusion of APSA papers).